miquelindia90/DoubleAttentionSpeakerVerification/README.md

 audiosPath/speaker1/audio1 0 None
 audiosPath/speaker1/audio2 0 None
 ...
-audiosPath/speakerN/audio4 N-1</pre>
+audiosPath/speakerN/audio4 N-1 None</pre>

 We have also added a `--train_data_dir` path argument.
 The dataloader will then look for the features on the `--train_data_dir` + `audiosPath/speakeri/audioj` paths.

 Valid Labels File:

 For the validation step, it will be needed a tuple of client/impostors trial files.
-Client trials (`valid_clients`) file must contain pair of audio utterance from same spakers and the impostors trials file (`valid_impostors`) must contain utterance pairs but from different speakers.
+Client trials (`valid_clients`) file must contain pairs of audio utterances from same speakers and the impostors trials (`valid_impostors`)cile  must also contain audio utterance pairs but from different speakers.
 Each pair path must be separated with a blank space:

 File Example (Clients):